sheronw/SheronW-sNotes/docs/computer science/database systems/1 Introduction & Relational Models.md

 ### Keys in Relational Model

 - <u>primary key</u>: one key that uniquely identify tuples in the relation
-- secondary key: any key whichis not primary
+- secondary key: any key which is not primary
 - superkey: any set of attributes which satisfies uniqueness condition
 - key: a minimal superkey, no proper subset of the key is a superkey